time::date

 fn abs

-Returns a period with its fields made absolute and positive.
+Returns a span with its fields made absolute and positive.

 fn asformat(layout: str, d: *date) (str | io::error);